den-materials/intro-mongoose/readme.md

 module.exports = remindersController;
 ```

-We're rendering a ejs view that doesn't exist yet.
-Lets create it now as well as our layout view.
+Now we're referncing an ejs view that doesn't exist yet.
+Lets create that now, as well as our layout view:

 ```bash
 $ mkdir views